buzzcrackle/CoverLetterGenerator/README.md

 ## Cover Letter Generator

 Python script to generate cover letters.
+Made for when you send cover letters to many different companies and want to replace the names on each cover letter.

 Built on Python version 2.7.15

 ## How to use: